AriFordsham/GHCWiki/type-functions-status.md

 **Current:**

-- Debug deriving clauses for newtype family instances: Out of scope error for type variables in case of using the eta trick.
 - Where should the family instance consistency check go for GHCi?  `tcGetModuleExports`?
 (Where is that function called?)

 ## Parsing and Renaming